Hadrien-Cornier/E6040-super-resolution-project/README.md

 #### Description
 The objective is to create a network that can take a low-resolution MRI scan and turn it into a super resolution scan.

 This repo aims at reproducing the results of the paper https://arxiv.org/abs/1803.01417.
-Here is the abstract :
->High-resolution (HR) magnetic resonance images (MRI) provide detailed anatomical information important for clinical application and quantitative image analysis.
-However, HR MRI conventionally comes at the cost of longer scan time, smaller spatial coverage, and lower signal-to-noise ratio (SNR).
-Recent studies have shown that single image super-resolution (SISR), a technique to recover HR details from one single low-resolution (LR) input image, could provide high quality image details with the help of advanced deep convolutional neural networks (CNN).
-However, deep neural networks consume memory heavily and run slowly, especially in 3D settings.
-In this paper, we propose a novel
-3D neural network design, namely a multi-level densely connected super-resolution network (mDCSRN) with generative adversarial network >(GAN)–guided training.
-The mDCSRN trains and inferences quickly, and the GAN promotes realistic output hardly distinguishable from original HR images.
-Our results from experiments on a dataset with 1,113 subjects shows that our new architecture outperforms other popular deep learning methods in recovering 4x resolutiondowngraded images and runs 6x faster.
+We mainly replaced all fully-connected layers by global average pooling and convolution layers, re-designed the training scheme, adjusted the extent of low-resolution.

 #### Dataset
 The dataset is a large and publicly accessible brain structural MRI database called Human Connectome Project (HCP): https://http://www.humanconnectomeproject.org.
 The data contains 3D
 T1-weighted images from a total of 1,113 subjects that were acquired via a Siemens 3T platform using 32-channel head coils on multiple centers.
 The images come in high spatial resolution as 0.7 mm isotropic in a matrix size of 256x320x320.
-You need to register and log in the website: https://db.humanconnectome.org. either download full dataset from that website or request access to their Amazon S3.
+You need to register and log in the website: https://db.humanconnectome.org.
+You can either download full dataset from that website or request access to their Amazon S3.

 #### Prerequisites
-The coding is based on PyTorch.
+The coding is based on PyTorch 0.4.0 with CUDA 9.1 and CUDNN 7.5.
 The project is implemented originally on Google Cloud Platform (GCP).
+Basically, you need these tools:
+>pip install numpy matplotlib scipy nibabel pandas skimage

 See full details of the environment requirements in *requirements.txt*.

 #### Introducing the files in project